IBM/fabric-contract-attribute-based-access-control/README.md

 1. Implement attribute based access control in Hyperledger Fabric
 2. Build a chaincode in which certain users have access to certain transactions
-3. Emit events triggered by blockchain transactions
-4. Use a Angular UI to interact with a Hyperleder Fabric network.
+3. Use a Angular UI to interact with a Hyperleder Fabric network.

 ## Application Access Control Rules, Architecture, and Model can be found [here](https://github.ibm.com/customer-success/Blockchain-GenSupplyChain/blob/master/app-architecture.md)